marq24/ha-evcc/README.md

 ### Example Dashboard

-Just take a look at this sample Dashboard (showing Sensors from one load point):
+Take a look at this sample Dashboard (showing Sensors from one load point):

 ![sampledashboard](https://github.com/marq24/ha-evcc/raw/main/sample-dashboard.png)

 ## Installation

-### Before you start - there is a 'tiny' requirement!
+### Before you start — there are two 'tiny' requirements!

-**You must have installed & configured an evcc instance in your network.** This can be either a stand-alone installation (e.g via Docker) or as a HASS-IO-AddOn.
+1.  **You must have installed & configured an evcc instance in your network.** This can be either a stand-alone installation (e.g via Docker) or as a HASS-IO-AddOn.
 This __AddOn__ is available via the [official evcc hassio-addon repository](https://github.com/evcc-io/hassio-addon).
+2. You **must know the URL** from which your HA-Instance can reach your evcc instance.
+    - This is usually the IP address of your evcc server and the port on which the evcc server is running (default is `7070`).
+    - If you are using a reverse proxy, you need to know the URL that your HA instance can use to reach your evcc instance.
+    - When you are using docker (or docker-compose), you must ensure that the containers can communicate with each other.
+This means that the network and the port must be configured & exposed correctly.
+It's not enough that you can reach your evcc instance via a browser — your HA container must be also able to reach it!

 ### Step I: Install the integration